Zeroable/GTA-PS2-Modern-Controls/README.md

 | D-pad Up | Vehicle sub-mission or special action |
 | D-pad Right | Next radio station |

 Native D-pad Left and Down are suppressed while the vehicle group is active.
+In case you are asked a Yes or No question while in a car.
+Prevents softlock.

 Cross has no vehicle assignment in the Definitive Edition layout.
 It is mapped here as a second handbrake button alongside R1, keeping the driving layout consistent with *Grand Theft Auto IV*.